-How to Unclog a Sink and Prevent Clogs
+How to Unclog a Drain and Prevent Clogs

 To Keep a Toilet from Clogging

-- Items such as dental floss, Q-Tips, baby wipes, or any other paper product cling to the roots in the sewer and cause an immediate blockage.
+Items such as dental floss, Q-Tips, baby wipes, feminine hygiene products, or any other paper product cling to the roots in the sewer and cause an immediate blockage.

 Always have a plunger on hand, and don’t wait until you need one to buy one—by then, it’s too late!